 None of us want to face the idea that our faculties may potentially fail us one day, and so many people put off thinking about such topics as making a Will or Lasting Power of Attorney until perhaps it is too late.

-With Dementia Awareness Week upon us, now is a good time to think about what we should do to prepare for a deterioration of our capacity, so that we can provide some certainty and peace of mind.
+Now is a good time to think about what we should do to prepare for a deterioration of our capacity, so that we can provide some certainty and peace of mind.

 Why make a Lasting Power of Attorney (“LPA”)?

 For many of us, it is important that our loved ones know what to do in the event that we do lose capacity, and that they have the power to make decisions on our behalf when we are no longer able to make them ourselves.
 This can include decisions about our finances, our property, our medical treatment and our care needs.

 Can my spouse make decisions on my behalf without an LPA?

 It is important to note that unfortunately, there are no automatic rights for our spouses or next of kin to make decisions on our behalf.
 These rights should therefore be documented in a Lasting Power of Attorney for them to have legal effect.

 Banks and medical institutions will often require sight of an LPA when attempts are made to manage the affairs of someone other than ourselves, regardless of our relationship to that person.

 Types of LPA